Bardo National Museum (Tunis): Collections

-It contains a major collection of Roman mosaics and other antiquities of interest from Ancient Greece, Carthage, Tunisia, and the Islamic period.
+It contains a major collection of Roman mosaics and other antiquities of interest from Ancient Greece, Carthage, and the Islamic period.

 The museum displays objects ranging from pre-historical artifacts to modern jewelry.

 2015 terrorist attack

 On 18 March 2015, 24 people were killed in a terrorist attack when three terrorists in civil uniform attacked the museum and took hostages.
 Twenty-one people, mostly European tourists, were killed at the scene, while an additional victim died ten days later.
 Around fifty others were injured.
 Two of the gunmen, Tunisian citizens Yassine Labidi and Saber Khachnaoui, were killed by police, while the third attacker escaped.
 It was the deadliest terrorist attack in Tunisian history; surpassing the 2002 Ghriba synagogue bombing, which killed nineteen people and injured more than thirty others, most of whom were also European tourists.